sematext/docs/docs/monitoring/inventory.md

 The [Sematext Agent](../agents/sematext-agent) gathers the following data about the system:

-- OS version,
+- OS version
-- Kernel version,
+- Kernel version
-- Java virtual machine version,
+- Java virtual machine version
-- System type (bare metal, virtual machine, container),
+- System type (bare metal, virtual machine, container)
-- Total memory size,
+- Total memory size
-- Memory slot information,
+- Memory slot information
-- Total disk size,
+- Total disk size
-- Hard disk drives information.
+- Disk drives information

-In addition, the following information about the packages is gathered for NodeJS, Python and DEB sources:
+In addition, the following information about packages is gathered for Node.js, Python and DEB sources:

-- Installation source,
+- Installation source
-- Package name,
+- Package name
-- Package version.
+- Package version

 ## Solving Problems With Inventory Monitoring

-Inventory monitoring allows quickly solving the following issues:
+Here are some of the common use cases and issues that Inventory monitoring helps solve:

-- Finding obsolete packages,
+- Finding obsolete packages
-- Seeing differences in environments for troubleshooting behavior discrepancies,
+- Seeing differences in environments for troubleshooting behavior discrepancies
-- Finding packages mentioned in the [CVE](https://pl.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) reports,
+- Finding packages mentioned in the [CVE](https://en.wikipedia.org/wiki/Common_Vulnerabilities_and_Exposures) reports
-- And many, many more.
+- And many, many more